 • Heat a drizzle of oil in a small pot over medium-high heat.
 Add half the sesame seeds (save the rest for serving) and a big pinch of ginger; cook, stirring frequently, until golden brown, 1-2 minutes. • Stir in rice, 1¼ cups water (2¼ cups for 4 servings), and a big pinch of salt.
 Bring to a boil, then cover and reduce to a low simmer.
 Cook until rice is tender, 15-18 minutes. • Keep covered off heat until ready to serve.

 • While rice cooks, in a small bowl, combine mayonnaise, ¼ tsp water (½ tsp for 4 servings), and sriracha to taste.

 • In a large bowl, whisk together eggs*, stock concentrate, and ¼ cup water (½ cup for 4 servings). • Whisk in tempura mix until no lumps remain. • Fold in cabbage, garlic, scallion whites, and remaining ginger.
 Season with ½ tsp salt (1 tsp for 4) and pepper.
 Mix thoroughly to combine, 1-2 minutes.

-• Heat a large drizzle oil in a large, preferably nonstick, pan over medium high heat.
+• Heat a large drizzle of oil in a large, preferably nonstick, pan over medium-high heat.
 Once oil is hot enough that a drop of batter sizzles when added to the pan, carefully add half the batter (add a quarter of the batter for 4 servings).
 Cook until browned and crispy, 3-5 minutes per side.
 (TIP: If fritter begins to brown too quickly, reduce heat.)
-Transfer to cutting board. • Repeat process with remaining batter to make 2 fritters total (4 fritters for 4).
+Transfer to a cutting board. • Repeat process with remaining batter to make 2 fritters total (4 fritters for 4).